maheshwari832001/NAS-OMV/README.md

-# NAS-OMV
+# NAS-Server-OMV
-Project to deploy and configure a NAS (Network Attached Storage) using OpenMediaVault in VirtualBox
+Deploying a NAS (Network Attached Storage) Server using OpenMediaVault in VirtualBox